 We have waves almost all of the time.
-If there is little swell we have a number of great attractions and activities in the area to keep you entertained.
+If there is little swell we have a number of great local activities in the area to keep you entertained.
 You may also choose to relax at the hotel, lay in the hammocks, swim in the pool, or explore the community.

 We include boards in all our packages.
 However if you have a particular preference then please reach out to find out what boards we have available.